Fujifilm cameras can shoot stills and video and automatically upload them directly into your Frame.io C2C Project.

 In the Frame.io Camera to Cloud menu, select Connect.
 Follow the on screen prompts to connect the camera to a network (refer to your camera's documentation for more information on connecting to networks).

-Once connected to a network, open the Select File Type option in the Frame.io Camera to Cloud menu.
+Once connected to a network or paired to a Project, open the Select File Type option in the Frame.io Camera to Cloud menu.
 Use this menu to select the types of files you would like to send to Frame.io.
-If you have limited bandwidth, try turning off
+If you have limited bandwidth, try using smaller filetypes.
+For example, you can use

-, respectively.
-Refer to the manual for Fujifilm for more information about setting up recording types.
+JPGinstead ofRAWfor photos or you can upload video proxies if your camera supports them.
+Refer to your camera's manual for more information about setting up recording types.
 Press Back when done to return to the Frame.io Camera to Cloud menu.You can use the Upload Setting option to further configure other settings like upload behavior (Note: Auto Image Transfer is set to

 Troubleshooting

-First, make sure you have a charged battery in the camera body as well as the grip.
+First, make sure you have a charged battery in the camera body.
+If you are using the FT-XH accessory grip, make sure those batteries are charged as well.

-The Connect and Disconnect options in the Frame.io Camera to Cloud menu are unavailable when the camera body can't detect the FT-XH File Transmitter accessory.
+On the X-H2 and X-H2S cameras the Connect and Disconnect options in the Frame.io Camera to Cloud menu are unavailable when the camera body can't detect the FT-XH File Transmitter accessory when using firmware older than version 6.00.
 Make sure the File Transmitter is securely attached to the camera.
 Refer to the documentation from Fujifilm for information on installation.

 You can also use the Select Image and Transfer option under Upload Setting to select the specific individual files you want to upload.